 Leftover roast lamb, lightly spiced with crushed chillies and a pinch of nutmeg and thrown together with free range eggs – lovely!
 Get the recipe for spiced lamb and spinach frittata.

 Splashes of last night's fizz left in the bottle?
 Use them to make what's essentially a buck's fizz, but better.
 Bottoms up.
 Get the recipe for clementine prosecco cocktail.

-Kids failed to eat their greens?
-Sneak them in a fritter instead.
-These crispy fritters made with spiralized courgettes take just 5 minutes to prep and make a pretty satisfying meal, served with a poached egg on top.
+Kids refuse to eat their greens?
+Sneak their veg into a tasty fritter.
+These crispy fritters made with spiralised courgettes take just 5 minutes to prep and make a pretty satisfying meal, served with a poached egg on top.
 Get the recipe for courgetti fritters with poached eggs.

 Hunks of beef and sticky aubergine bring a tasty twist to this otherwise traditional Middle Eastern breakfast dish.
-Pssst...leftover lamb will work equally well.
+Psst...leftover lamb will work equally well.
 Get the recipe for beef and aubergine shakshuka.